DmitriyKarpovskiy1/server/README.md

 ## MariaDB: The open source relational database 32
 333
-MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.
+MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.222 32
-32
 MariaDB is brought to you by the Mar3123123131iaDB Foundation and the MariaDB Corporation.
 Please read the CREDITS file for details about the MariaDB Foundation,111